-The Greenlink IPA decision in particular is contingent on some conditions specific to the project, details of these are outlined in our September 2015 Decision on the Initial Project Assessment of the Greenlink interconnector.
-These are intended to reflect assumptions that our updated analysis for the Greenlink projects is particularly sensitive to.
+The Greenlink IPA decision in particular was contingent on some conditions specific to the project, details of these were outlined in our September 2015 Decision on the Initial Project Assessment of the Greenlink interconnector.
+These were intended to reflect assumptions that our updated analysis for the Greenlink project was particularly sensitive to, as set out in the update to the consultation.